lcalzada-xor/GoLinkfinderEVO/README.md

 - 🌐 **Scope-aware crawling** – Constrain discovery to specific domains, respect scopes, and feed data from live URLs, local JS bundles, or Burp XML exports (`-b`).
 - 🔒 **Proxy & TLS control** – Route traffic through Burp/ZAP with `--proxy` or skip verification for lab environments via `--insecure`.
 - ⚙️ **Parallel workers** – Configure worker pools with `--workers` to balance speed, rate limits, and stealth.
+- 🕸️ **Headless rendering** – Use `--render` to execute JavaScript-heavy pages in a Chromium browser and surface dynamic endpoints.

 ## Getting started